alexkaja/akaja.me/README.md

 Hello!
-This repo hosts the rails code for my personal webpage, http://akaja.me!
+This repo hosts the ruby/rails code for my personal webpage, http://akaja.me!

 There's not much to see yet, though.